With solar now cheaper than oil, what future holds for nano photovoltaic cells?

-Due to depleting world petrochemical and coal reserves, demand for renewable energy is rising continuously.
-The market size, investment and rise of PV cell in the near future is expected to boom.
-The data from following researches support this fact:
+Due to depleting world petrochemical and coal reserves, the demand for renewable energy is rising continuously.
+The market size, investment, and rise of the PV cells in the near future are expected to boom.
+The data from the following researches support this fact:

 - Nanotechnology in photovoltaic cells is becoming popular in aerospace applications, building integrations, automobile applications, mobile applications, rooftop applications.
 These applications for solar material fabrication are creating opportunities for new companies to enter into it.

 - The proliferation of electric vehicles is another factor promoting solar cells.
 In July this year, Elon Musk revealed the plan to embed solar cells on roof-tops of Tesla’s cars.
-The rise of electric vehicles has lead to a sudden increase in energy demands which in turn has been significantly contributing the growth of solar cells market in countries such as USA, China and Japan.
+The rise of electric vehicles has to lead to a sudden increase in energy demands which in turn has been significantly contributing to the growth of solar cells market in countries such as the USA, China, and Japan.

 Market Coverage of Top companies of Nano PV Cells